softwaresaved/recipy-test/TestFrameworkDesign.md

 }
 ```

-The configuration makes assumptions are made as to a script's command-line parameters.
+The configuration makes no as to a script's command-line parameters.
 Instead, the configuration specifies explicitly the script command-line parameters, and the inputs, outputs and functions expected to be invoked (and which are searched for in the recipy logs by the test framework).
 So, for example, for an individual test case of a test script:

 ```
 test_numpy.py:
 - libraries: [numpy]
-  arguments: [-f, loadtxt, -i, input.csv]
+  arguments: [loadtxt]
   inputs: [input.csv]
 ```

-And, for an individual test case of a 'real world' script which reads some data and outputs a plot:
+The design is such that test cases can also be provided for 'real world' scripts which take in command-line arguments.
+For example:

 ```
 plot_analysis.py: